 Potential buyers do not get to choose their puppy from the entire litter.
 We spend at minimum 9 weeks with these puppies evaluating them for temperament, working ability, and conformation.
 You, as the buyer, can not possibly pick the right puppy by pictures or visiting with them for a few minutes.
 The top puppies for conformation are reserved for breeding/show homes to hopefully continue the gene pool.
-The rest of the puppies are usually sold on a spay/neuter contract but these puppies are still placed in appropriate homes.
+The rest of the puppies are usually sold on a spay/neuter contract but these puppies are still placed in appropriate working or pet homes.
 This does not mean that you don't get a choice on your puppy but we will only recommend puppies that fit into the life you imagine for them or need them for.
 We want our puppies to be successful for the rest if their life and by placing them appropriately increases the chances of this.
 You may LOVE that puppy with tall white socks and think you just HAVE to have her with your very calm goats - but she might have more energy and independence than you are looking for.

 We practice minimal vaccines, a delayed vaccination schedule and do single vaccines at a time.